atbcb/usab-uswds/_prowag/about.md

 - Public Rights-of-Way Access Advisory Committee (PROWAAC)  releases a Special Report on [Planning and Design for Alterations](/prowag/planning-and-design-for-alterations/)

 - [Detectable Warnings Update](/prowag/other/dw-update.html) (March 2014)

+- Department of Justice/Department of Transportation Joint Technical Assistance on the Title II of the Americans with Disabilities Act Requirements to Provide Curb Ramps when Streets, Roads, or Highways are Altered through Resurfacing [Statement](https://www.fhwa.dot.gov/civilrights/programs/ada/doj_fhwa_ta.cfm) and [Supplemental Q&A](https://www.ada.gov/doj-fhwa-ta-supplement-2015.html)